 Feel the comforts of home

 Since the best creative work happens in an open, inclusive environment—and often emerges late at night—RISD offers ready access to studios and other work spaces.
 Campus housing, dining and transportation options support this flexibility while ensuring safety.
-For instance, once the RISD Rides shuttles stop running at midnight, you can still call for a free door-to-door ride until 3:30 am.
+For instance, RISD Rides offers door-to-door shuttle service from 5 pm–3:30 am, seven days a week.

 Find support from a caring community